UACOMTucson/MedDocs/docs/index.md

 **What if I need additional help?**

 Please contact the IT Service Desk.
 If they are unable to assist you they will forward your request to the Project/Operations Team.
-[Here is the link to the COM ITS Website](http://medicine.arizona.edu/faculty-staff/offices/information-technology-services).
+[Here is the link to the COM-T ITS Website](http://medicine.arizona.edu/faculty-staff/offices/information-technology-services).